 I decided to brave the weather.
 I dug a few holes in my backyard and put the seedlings in the ground.
 As soon as I did, the stems drooped over and the leaves sagged.
 I wasn’t sure if they would survive the night.

 My struggling seedlings caused me to think about how I respond to the winds of life.
-I’m not someone who immediately knows what to do in times of trial and despair, but given time I will always respond by strengthening my testimony.
+I’m not someone who immediately knows what to do with trial and despair, but given time, I will always respond by strengthening my faith.
 I’ve grown stronger over the years, but it has not stopped the winds from blowing—winds of doubt, fear, wickedness, short sightedness.
-I just don’t get knocked down anymore.

 “Remember an unfailing, continual, ever-present source of peace and comfort is available to you.
 It is the certainty that your Father in Heaven loves you no matter what your circumstance, no matter what winds of trial, turmoil, or tribulation whirl about you.”
 (Scott, Richard G. The Sustaining Power of Faith in Times of Uncertainty and Testing. lds.org.
 General Conference, April 2003.
 29 June, 2015)